product-os/review-commit-action/README.md

   workflow.
 - If the review is approved, the action will log the approver name and continue the workflow.
-- If the action times out, it will throw an error and exit the workflow.
-It can still be re-run manually at this point.
 - Users must have at least `write` access to the repository to have their reactions considered as eligible.
 Read [this](https://docs.github.com/en/rest/collaborators/collaborators?apiVersion=2022-11-28#get-repository-permissions-for-a-user)